Searching ...

 Are there any condos or townhomes available in Greenville, SC?

 If you’re looking for a condo or townhome development, some places you can start to look are The Avant, Broadview Greenville, Markley Place, Falls Walk, The Brownstones at Hollingsworth, Westgate at Wardlaw, Bradshaw Commons, Noma City Terrace, Court View, Poinsett Corners, Chelsea Townes at Hollingsworth, and Overbrook Village.
-Of course, there are many more developments and areas to look at, so find an expert real estate agent to help locate the right condo or townhome with the amenities you’re seeking.
+Of course, Greenville has many more developments and areas to look at, so find an expert real estate agent to help locate the right condo or townhome with the amenities you’re seeking.

 What is the property tax rate in Greenville, SC?